limitlis/Playdate-Game-Starter/README.md

 + Make

 # Getting started
-1. Create your project using this template (remember the build will use the project folder name)
+1. Click "Use this template" to clone.
-2. Open `source/pdxinfo` and update with your details
+2. Make your game.
-3. Make your game
+3. ...
-4. ...
+4. Profit!
-5. Profit?!

 # Building/Compiling/Testing commands